khufkens/paper_writing_checklist/README.md

 - [ ] Number pages
 - [ ] Number lines continuously
 - [ ] Avoid "[widows or orphans](https://en.wikipedia.org/wiki/Widow_(typesetting))" or small parts of a larger paragraph remaining at the bottom of a previous page
-- [ ] Follow the author layout guide of the journal, most often the schemes:
+- [ ] Follow the author's layout guide of the journal, most often the schemes:
 	- Introduction, Methods, Results, Discussion, Conclusion
 	- Introduction, Results, Discussion + Conclusion, Methods

-### References
+### Citation

-- [ ] Check references
+- [ ] Check citations (are the present in the manuscript and the reference list)
+- [ ] Are all data and software sources cited
+	- In R use the [citation()](https://www.rdocumentation.org/packages/utils/versions/3.5.1/topics/citation) function to find proper citations to packages
+- [ ] Is the measurement equipment cited
-- [ ] Check the reference style required
+- [ ] Check the citation style required

 ## Figures